A Guide to 13 Most Popular Japanese Language Exams

 The test has seven levels.
 The highest level, 1, is for professionals.
 Levels 2 to 7 are for university and school students.
 The test lasts 60 minutes for levels 1, 2, and 3 and 50 minutes for levels 4, 5, 6, and 7.

-To reach certain levels of Nihongo Kentei, you need to have more scores and pass all categories.
+To reach certain levels of Nihongo Kentei, you need to have higher scores and pass all categories.
 The fee varies from 6,800 ¥ for grade 1 to 2,200 ¥ for grade 7.

 Test Centers and Exam Dates of Nihongo Kentei

-- You can only sit for Nihongo Kentei in Japan, which is only for native Japanese speakers.
+• You can sit only for the Nihongo Kentei in Japan, which is intended only for native Japanese speakers.
 There are 47 test centers in Japan.

 6. Examination for Japanese University (EJU)

 The Japanese University Admission (EJU) is a standard Japanese exam for non-Japanese students.
-It is for international students who want to apply for undergraduate or graduate programs at Japanese universities.
+It is for international students seeking to apply to undergraduate or graduate programs at Japanese universities.

 EJU was created in 2002 as a replacement for the JLPT.
 Today, the Japan Student Services Organization (JASSO) manages this exam on behalf of the government of Japan.